ProfKaz/PowerShell-Functions/Lego/CreateNewEntraApp.md

 > [!IMPORTANT]
 > Permissions granted in Microsoft Entra require final approval from a Global Admin, who must grant access permissions to the APIs specified in the Microsoft Entra Application.

+> [!IMPORTANT]
+> If the **configuration file** doesn't exist the same script call the function called `CreateConfigFile` to create the configuration fila that will be used.

 ```powershell
 function CreateNewEntraApp
 {